com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

 As shown by the [Directors and their Stars webpage][] (Lecture 2), the relationship between an actor and a director might indicate an artistic understanding, a functional routine, or even a marketing strategy.
-The visualization targets enthusiasts, critics, and workers of the movie industry.
-We want to investigate how successful such partnerships are by analyzing their results regarding multiple factors involved in the movie industry.
-These factors should include the number of movies made together, their budget, revenue, and IMDb/audience score.
+We want to investigate the success of such partnerships by analyzing the results with respect to multiple factors involved in the movie industry.
+These factors should include the number of movies made together, their budget, revenue and IMDb/audience score.
+The idea is targetted towards enthusiasts, critics, and workers of the movie industry.

 The visualization will consist of a webpage with a general overview and our key findings.
-It should have one graph structure in which vertices represent actors and directors, and edges represent their relationship, i.e., if they worked together.
+It will have one graph structure in which the vertices represent actors and directors, and the edges represent their relationship, i.e., if they worked together.
 A user should be able to click on the edges to investigate the relationship further.
-On a click, the visualization should focus on the vertices (director and actor) involved and break the edge down into multiples edges, one for each movie done together.
-It should also show data about the partnership's history: a timeline with the movies and our metrics for success.
+On a click, the visualization will focus on the vertices (director and actor) involved and break the edge down into multiples edges, one for each movie done together.
+It will also show data about the partnership's history: a timeline with the movies and our metrics for success.

 ### Exploratory Data Analysis